-A student in a study-abroad program is eligible for aid if the program is approved for academic credit toward her degree by the eligible home school at which she is enrolled as a regular student.
-The home school must have a contractual agreement with the foreign school (or with another U.S. school that contracts with the foreign school) or a single written arrangement with a study-abroad organization to represent an agreement between the home school and the foreign school.
+A student in a study abroad program is eligible for aid if the program is approved for academic credit for the student's degree by the eligible home school at which the student is enrolled as a regular student.
+The home school must have a contractual agreement with the foreign school or a single written arrangement with a study abroad organization to represent an agreement between the home school and one or more foreign schools.